Tips for improving the in-store experienceBY Australian Retailers Association

 Why are people so fascinated with unboxing videos?
 It boils down to the fact that we’re very much visual creatures, and we love to see how items are packaged or put together.
 So don’t just slap some generic packaging onto your retail products and call it a day.
 Instead, put some thought into it, and make sure your packaging entices your consumers to make a purchase.

 It is also recommended to offer boxes and gift wrapping options, especially if you’re selling products that would make a good gift.
 Many people put off shopping for presents until the last minute, and when that happens, they’d rather make their purchase from a retail store rather than buy it online (and risk it arriving late).
-Make sure you capitalize on this opportunity!
+Make sure you capitalise on this opportunity!

 2. Go mobile with your POS system